 - Faculty to include subject matter experts in cancer treatment and current clinical trials

-- Attendees will not only develop leadership skills but participate in a workshop to refine the new Academy curriculum for future years.
+- Attendees will not only develop leadership skills but participate in a workshop to refine the new training curriculum for future years.

 Grass Roots Support

-- Funding for the inaugural Academy comes in part from our community; the project was launched by a successful series of online fundraisers by community members.
+- Funding for the inaugural Workshop comes in part from our community; the project was launched by a successful series of online fundraisers by community members.

 - All of our current community leaders began as citizens of COLONTOWN; patients and caregivers who stepped forward to help create the neighborhoods and nurture the conversations.

 Continuing Education - the “Mayoring Knowledgebase”

 - The Workshop will also generate the initial set of resources for PALTOWN's Community Leadership online education offering, to eventually include:

 - An illustrated handbook of community leadership best practices

 - Video library covering topics including acclimating new members, handling death and grief, and dispute resolution